ktpeace/milkwall/README.md

 - don't allow text to be reduced to empty string/only spaces
 - timeout edit field after sitting over 3 mins
 - remove error message if 10 mins have passed or change to a countdown timer
+- make text content rerender for all visitors when text is edited by anyone

 ## Running the Project Locally